adavisfoy/group_2_project/README.md

      - In which month do the most tornadoes occur?

      - Can we predict the number of fatalaties resulting from a tornado if we know the magnitude (EF rating) and population of the county?

+     - Can we determine if the location of "tornado alley" is changing over time?
+Or are there multiple "tornado alleys"?

 ## Data Cleaning

 ## Machine Learning Models